Table of Contents

 Can creators earn more than YouTube ad revenue alone?

 Yes.
 Most full-time creators earn more from direct-pay revenue than ads.
-Paid communities and message packs typically generate two to five times what ads pay per fan.
-Tools like Paprika let creators charge for private Telegram channels and DMs with zero revenue share.
+Paid communities typically generate five to fifteen times what ads pay per fan at the same audience size.
+Tools like Paprika let creators charge for private Telegram channels and DMs with zero revenue share on fan payments.

 Building tools for Telegram creators to monetize their communities.